 Set Limits

-First, you need to enable the Statistics feature.
+First, you need to enable the Insights feature.
 Go to the dashboard of AI Engine and check the corresponding option:

 By the way, if you want to see the logs of any of these queries, you will need to go to the "Settings" tab and enable the "Queries Data" option.